cats-coder/servo-remote/README.md

 # Servo Remote
 This is an arduino project to control a servo motor via an IR remote.
+It also includes an example for controlling a stepper motor featuring the same functionality.

-- The servo motor can be turned on and off using the On/Off button
+- The motor can be turned on and off using the On/Off button
-- The speed of the servo motor going between 0 and 180 degree can be made faster or slower by using the IR-Remote (Up and Down buttons respectively)
+- The speed of the motor going between 0 and 180 degree can be made faster or slower by using the IR-Remote (Up and Down buttons respectively)
-  - The servo can be configured to rotate between a given set of min and max degrees
+  - The motor can be configured to rotate between a given set of min and max degrees

 ## Parts used:

 - Servo Motor SG90
+  - Alternatively:
+    - 28BYJ-48 Stepper Motor
+    - ULN2003A Stepper Motor Driver
 - IR-Remote, IR-Receiver module (AX-1838HS)
 - 2 x LED
   - On/Off indicator